tromp/cuckoo/README.md

 The Makefile defines corresponding targets leancpubounty, meancpubounty, tmtobounty, and gpubounty.

+User Photon has submitted a successful half bounty claim, which I'm in the (slow) process of integrating.

 Double and fractional bounties
 ------------------------------
 Improvements by a factor of 4 will be rewarded with double the regular bounty.